jdlehman/rails_external_assets/README.md

 #### JavaScript

 You can include a JavaScript file with `external_asset_js`.
 Note that the string argument must correspond to an entry in the manifest file, including the file extension.
+If you do not include a file extension, `js` will be used by default.

 ```erb
 <%= external_asset_js 'myFile.js' %>